-- Equity-linked note: A type of debt instrument structured to pay out based on the performance of an underlying equity investment.
-ELNs are different from traditional bonds because they do not offer a fixed interest rate; instead, the returns are tied to the performance of the underlying equity, which can be a single stock, a collection of stocks, or an equity index. - Global Financial Crisis: The period of extreme stress in global financial markets and banking systems between mid-2007 and early 2009. - Gross domestic product: The standard measure of the value added created through the production of goods and services in a country during a certain period. - Inflation: A general increase in prices and fall in the purchasing value of money. - S&P 500 Index: A stock market index that tracks 500 publicly traded domestic companies and serves as the foundation for a wide range of investment products. - Sustainable income: Investment income made steadily and consistently over a period of time.
+- Equity-linked note: An investment product that combines a fixed income investment with additional returns tied to the performance of equities. - Global Financial Crisis: The period of extreme stress in global financial markets and banking systems between mid-2007 and early 2009. - Gross domestic product: The standard measure of the value added created through the production of goods and services in a country during a certain period. - Inflation: A general increase in prices and fall in the purchasing value of money. - S&P 500 Index: A stock market index that tracks 500 publicly traded domestic companies and serves as the foundation for a wide range of investment products.